 Reading the news has been a morning ritual for ages.
-Understandably, as newspapers have been around for the better part of 300 years.
 While the format has changed, though, the desire to be informed hasn’t.
 Just ask TheSkimm’s 7 million-plus subscribers or the New York Times’s nearly 5 million.

 If you haven’t jumped on the email newsletter train yet, do so immediately.
 If you have, excellent!
 Let’s dive into the ways newsletters can help your publication soar.

 Think about your inbox right now.
 For the most part, you’ve elected for everything that’s in it to be there.
 With an email newsletter, you completely own your audience and have a direct line of communication to each subscriber.
 Per Second Street, 91% of the 2.6 billion people using email check their inboxes at least once a day.
 Fifty-eight percent of those 2.6 billion reportedly check email before social media.
 That sounds like an abundance of subscriber potential if you ask me.

 Everyone.
 Many brands have already seized upon email marketing as a stream of B2C revenue.
 However, I find that I’m most inclined to read content from magazines and newspapers.
 The newsletter in my inbox is the digital equivalent of a paper on my doorstep or a magazine in my mailbox.
 Online retail marketing campaigns are easily hit or miss, where as newsletters are here to stay.